linix-mod/MetaWatch-WDS111/README.md

 Please only use for analog watch development.
-In order to develop digital watch systems visit: https://github.com/MetaWatchOpenProjects/MetaWatch-Gen2
+In order to develop the digital watch systems (WDS112, SW12) visit: https://github.com/MetaWatchOpenProjects/MetaWatch-Gen2